greenbone/openvas-scanner/INSTALL.md

 =====================================

-Please note: The reference system used by most of the developers is Debian GNU/Linux 'Buster' 10.
+Please note: The reference system used by most of the developers is Debian Stable.
 The build might fail on any other system.
 Also, it is necessary to install dependent development packages.

 Prerequisites for openvas